Superstition in the Philippines: Sukob

 If a child gets married in the same year that a parent or grandparent dies, it is also considered bad luck, as it is believed to bring misfortune to the family.

 This superstition may have originated from practical concerns rather than supernatural beliefs.
 In older times, families often had limited resources, and hosting two weddings in the same year could lead to financial strain.
-It could also be linked to Filipino cultural values that emphasize respect for the mourning period after a family member's death.
+It could also be linked to Filipino cultural values that emphasizes respect for the mourning period after a family member's death.

-Sukob was also the inspiration for the 2006 horror film of the same name, which popularized the superstition among younger generations.
+Sukob a Filipino superstition about a forbidden or unlucky circumstance, it was also the inspiration for the 2006 horror film of the same name, which popularized the superstition among younger generations.